|This is an unofficial version.

 (e) the person prescribes or alters the prescription for lenses, including contact lenses, or prescribes or directs the use of any optical device in connection with ocular exercises, orthoptics, vision therapy of other physical means to correct defects or adjust human vision.

-5(1) There shall be a council of the association made up of eight members of the association and one lay person.
+There shall be a council of the association made up of eight registered members and one lay person.

-5(2) The members of the council who are members of the association shall be elected to office in accordance with the by-laws of the association; and the lay member shall be appointed by the Lieutenant Governor in Council.
+The members of the council who are registered members shall be elected to office in accordance with the by-laws of the association; and the lay member shall be appointed by the Lieutenant Governor in Council.

-(a) respecting the government and discipline of the members of the association;
+(a) respecting the government and discipline of the registered members;

-(b) respecting the qualifications required of candidates for registration including the designation of educational institutions whose programs for educating optometrists meet with the approval of the council;
+(b) respecting the qualifications required of candidates for registration as a member, including the designation of educational institutions whose programs for educating optometrists meet with the approval of the council;

-(b.1) providing for an appeal to the council from a decision by the board of examiners not to approve a person's application for registration, or to approve it subject to conditions;
+(b.1) providing for an appeal to the council from a decision by the board of examiners not to approve a candidate's application for registration as a member, or to approve it subject to conditions;

 (c) specifying the procedure for licensure and re-licensure of members;

-(d) for the purpose of clause 2.1(2)(a), designating drugs or classes of drugs that an optometrist may prescribe or administer;
+(d) for the purpose of clause 2.1(2)(a), designating drugs or classes of drugs that a member may prescribe or administer;

-(d.1) for the purpose of clause 2.1(2)(c), designating screening and diagnostic tests that an optometrist may order or about which an optometrist may receive reports;
+(d.1) for the purpose of clause 2.1(2)(c), designating screening and diagnostic tests that a member may order or about which a member may receive reports;

 (e) prescribing standards of continuing education that may be required of members as a prerequisite for the issuance of an annual registration for the practice of optometry;